gavD/step-by-step-web-apps-with-lithium-php/_posts/2015-12-09-what-is-lithium.markdown

 ---
 layout: post
-title:  What is Lithium?
+title:  What is Li3?
 ---

-Lithium is a PHP web framework.
+Li3 (formerly known as Lithium) is a PHP web framework.

 A framework is a bunch of gubbins that allows you to make stuff.